hrbrmstr/taucharts/README.md

 The following functions are implemented:

--   `taucharts`: Create a new TauChart
+-   `tauchart`: Create a new TauChart
 -   `tau_line`: Create a TauCharts line chart
 -   `tau_point`: Create a TauCharts scatterplot
 -   `tau_bar`: Create a TauCharts bar chart (horizontal or vertical)